Lesbian: Early 1900s

-In 1928, Radclyffe Hall published a novel titled The Well of Loneliness.
-The novel's plot centers around Stephen Gordon, a woman who identifies herself as an invert after reading Krafft-Ebing's Psychopathia Sexualis, and lives within the homosexual subculture of Paris.
-The novel included a foreword by Havelock Ellis and was intended to be a call for tolerance for inverts by publicizing their disadvantages and accidents of being born inverted.
-Hall subscribed to Ellis and Krafft-Ebing's theories and rejected Freud's theory that same-sex attraction was caused by childhood trauma and was curable.
-The publicity Hall received was due to unintended consequences; the novel was tried for obscenity in London, a spectacularly scandalous event described as "the crystallizing moment in the construction of a visible modern English lesbian subculture" by professor Laura Doan.
+In 1928, Radclyffe Hall published the novel The Well of Loneliness.
+The novel's plot centers around Stephen Gordon, an invert woman.
+The novel was intended to be a call for tolerance for inverts by publicizing their disadvantages and lack of control over the condition.
+The novel's trial for obscenity was described as "the crystallizing moment in the construction of a visible modern English lesbian subculture" by professor Laura Doan.

 Newspaper stories frankly divulged that the book's content includes "sexual relations between Lesbian women", and photographs of Hall often accompanied details about lesbians in most major print outlets within a span of six months.
 Hall reflected the appearance of a "mannish" woman in the 1920s: short cropped hair, tailored suits (often with pants), and monocle that became widely recognized as a "uniform".
-When British women supported the war effort during the First World War, they became familiar with masculine clothing, and were considered patriotic for wearing uniforms and pants.
-Postwar masculinization of women's clothing became associated primarily with lesbianism.

 In the United States, the 1920s was a decade of social experimentation, particularly with sex.
 This was heavily influenced by the writings of Sigmund Freud, who theorized that sexual desire would be sated unconsciously, despite an individual's wish to ignore it.
+Freud said that while most people have phases of homosexual attraction or experimentation, he attributed exclusive same-sex attraction to stunted development resulting from trauma or parental conflicts.
 Freud's theories were much more pervasive in the U.S. than in Europe.
-With the well-publicized notion that sexual acts were a part of lesbianism and their relationships, sexual experimentation was widespread.
 Large cities that provided a nightlife were immensely popular, and women began to seek out sexual adventure.
 Bisexuality became chic, particularly in America's first gay neighborhoods.